 Some tips for the arrival process: the Galapagos islands are not cheap and they screw you at every opportunity.
 At the airport, you have to pay a $10 tax.
 Get to the airport (I flew from Guayaquil) really early.
 There is only one queue and there are 3 or 4 flights in the morning.
 It took so long, I had to run to my gate to catch my flight, missing the chance to withdraw cash from a machine (Ecuador uses the US dollar as its currency, so there is no problem withdrawing dollars).
 This meant I had no $US cash to pay the $100 tax at the airport upon arrival.
 In the end, I didn’t go to jail or get put on the first flight back – they confiscated my passport and I had to pick it up some days later from a govt office upon payment of the $100.

-So, I arrived on at the main airport of on the small island, Balta.
+So, I arrived on at the main airport of the Galapagos, the small island Balta.
 There are only 3 islands which are inhabited and where tourists are allowed to go without a tour.
 The airport on Balta services the main island, Santa Cruz.
 Buses pick tourists up from the airport, then shuttle them across to Santa Cruz, where there is a small port full of boats rendezvousing with the flight.
 The main town, Puerto Ayora, however, is in the south on the other side of the island.
 Another option is to fly to the second most populated island, Santa Cristobal.
 Finally, there is one more island, Isabela, the largest island, but the least populated of the 3 inhabited islands.

 I headed down to Puerto Ayora, booked into a cheap hotel, had a look round town and checked out the local giant tortoise sanctuary.
-I managed to get a snap of Lonesome George, the oldest and famous tortoise on the islands, who was the last of his sub-species, and passed away in 2012.
+I managed to get a snap of Lonesome George, the oldest and famous tortoise on the Galapagos, who was the last of his sub-species, and passed away in 2012.
 There were several unsuccessful attempts to get George to mate, due to the lack of females of his sub-species.
 Finally in 2009, the old guy managed to get his leg over and the lucky ladies produced some eggs.
 Alas, it was not be, as the eggs failed to produce any offspring.

 Puerto Ayora is a pretty nice place.
 There is a lot of money on the islands – they have found the perfect balance between exploiting their resources to the max, whilst still maintaining and therefore protecting the environment, their main asset.
 Along the waterfront, there are several boutique artists stores selling expensive, but exquisite original works from local artists.
 It is quite common to see wildlife along the waterfront.
 In seaside restaurants you have to be careful not to trip over sleeping iguanas and sea lions and pelicans are a common site at the morning fish market hoping to catch a stray morsel.